-Each country adopting the SDGs is responsible for establishing national policy that offers a concrete plan for achieving SDGs in their country.
+Each country adopting the SDGs is responsible for establishing a national policy that offers a concrete plan for achieving SDGs in their country.
 Organizations and institutions are also encouraged to frame their own strategic objectives around the SDGs, creating a global task force of cooperation and joint interest.

 Progress toward achieving the SDGs is continuously updated at: https://sdg-tracker.org/.

 As with any large scale scheme for progress, the SDGs are not without their detractors and weaknesses.
-For example, the SDGs do not include explicit goals related to LGBTQ rights, which many countries regard as critical to global equality, but others actively oppose.
-Further, some think the various goals are in conflict with one aother (e.g., can we have economic growth and sustainable consumption?).
+For example, the SDGs do not include explicit goals related to LGBTQ rights, which many countries regard as critical to global equality, but which others actively oppose.
+Further, some think the various goals conflict with one another (e.g., can we have economic growth and sustainable consumption?).
 Others think the SDGs are not focused enough on the most urgent issues, especially the climate crisis.
 And perhaps most importantly, at present, we simply are not doing enough to achieve the SDGs by 2030.